Hindu Shahis: Inscriptions and archaeology

 Inscriptions remain scarce.
 Mostly found in Udabhanda, they either commemorate the commissioning of temples or are affixed at the base of idol-pedestals.
 Of the former kind—Mir Ali Inscription, Dewal Inscription, Dewai Inscription, Ratnamanjari Inscription, Veka Inscription, Hund Stone Inscription, Kamesvaridevi Inscription, Barikot Inscription, and Isvara Inscription—most are disfigured to various extents due to their use as grinding stones in medieval times and are decipherable only in parts.
 The latter kind is relatively abundant but only provides snippets of trivia.
 The language is exclusively Sharda.
 A samvat is mentioned in all of them whose zero year is understood to correspond to 822 C.E. based on the Zalamkot Bilingual Inscription; it has been assumed to be initiated by Kallar on his coronation, as was typically the case for most Hindu dynasties of medieval India.
 Copper land grants etc. are yet to be documented.

 Origins

+Al-Biruni, an Iranian polyglot and the only contemporary source on the dynasty, described that the Hindu Shahis as Brahmins.
+However this view goes against the opinions of authors from later centuries.
+Kashmiri historian, Kalhana in his 12th century work Rajatarangini, described the Hindu Shahis of being of Kshatriya origin.
+André Wink confirms Biruni's description of the Shahi dynasty as Brahmins.